arkhitech/redmine_update_reminder/README.md

 ## Telegram

-Specify the Telegram Bot token here.
+Specify the Telegram Bot token here, save settings and then initialize bot.

 ### Creating a Telegram bot